tgpatrick/PeePal/README.md

 ## Installing

+PeePal can be installed on iOS/iPadOS 14.2+ or on macOS 11.2+ on a Mac with Apple Silicon.
+It can be found on the <a href="https://apps.apple.com/us/app/peepal-refuge/id1540530097">App Store</a>.

-PeePal is currently in public beta.
-You can install it on iOS/iPadOS 14.2+ through <a href="https://testflight.apple.com/join/pyJft4eT">TestFlight</a>.
+PeePal also has a public beta version.
+You can install it on those same operating systems through <a href="https://testflight.apple.com/join/pyJft4eT">TestFlight</a>.

 ## License